-The first time I came across Xandria was with their second album Ravenheart.
-Not sure what really got my interest going to be honest.
-It probably was their unique style they displayed at that time.
+The first time I came across Xandria was via their second album Ravenheart.
+Not sure what really got my interest going, to be honest.
+It probably was the unique style that this band displayed at that time.

 Their style – or more their interesting mix of styles – is somewhat addictive and has this tendency to grow on you.
-For sure, they were not ground breakers in this genre.
-But they were able carve out a niche for themselves.
+For sure, they were not groundbreakers in this genre.
+But they were able to carve out a niche for themselves.
 And this started with Ravenheart.